Trenchless

 Process & Approach

-We mapped the end-to-end workflow across the mobile app and web platform, then translated early concepts into task-focused mobile flows and structured admin tools.
-The mobile experience centered around guided step-by-step actions—job setup, fixture selection, meter timing, gas injection, listening, filtering, leak recording, and final documentation, while the web app supported job management, scheduling, technician administration, and reporting.
+We mapped the full workflow for both the mobile app and web platform, then turned early ideas into clear mobile tasks and organized admin tools.
+On mobile, users followed guided steps for job setup, fixture selection, meter timing, gas injection, listening, filtering, leak recording, and final documentation.
+The web app handled job management, scheduling, technician administration, and reporting.

 Solution & Outcome

-The final solution balanced structured task flows on mobile with a centralized company dashboard on web, making it easier for technicians to move confidently through inspections and for teams to manage jobs from start to finish.
-The result was a more usable, modern product that brought clarity to a complex operational workflow.
+The final solution combined clear task flows on mobile devices with a central company dashboard on the web.
+This made it easier for technicians to complete inspections and helped teams manage jobs from beginning to end.
+The product became more user-friendly and modern, making a complicated workflow much clearer.

 Reflection & Takeaways

-One of the biggest takeaways from this project was the importance of building clarity into the product at the systems level, not just the interface level.
-The strongest design decisions came from understanding how users moved through the workflow, where complexity created friction, and how the product could guide them more intentionally without overwhelming them.
+A key lesson from this project was realizing how important it is to make the product clear at the systems level, not just in the interface.
+The best design choices came from seeing how users moved through the workflow, spotting where things got complicated, and finding ways for the product to guide them without making things feel overwhelming.

-It also reinforced a principle I return to often: good product design is less about adding more and more about structuring complexity in a way that feels natural.
-This project strengthened my ability to balance operational constraints, user needs, and cross-platform consistency while designing experiences that are both practical and polished.
+This project also reminded me of a principle I rely on: good product design is less about adding features and more about making complexity feel natural.
+It helped me get better at balancing operational limits, user needs, and consistency across platforms while creating experiences that are both useful and well-designed.